Blaeu's Detailed Map of Southeast Asia Showing Earliest Dutch Voyages to Encounter Australia

 The Dutch in Australia

 Unfinished coastlines east and south of Java suggest the unknown lands still to be discovered by Europeans.
-Here, New Guinea is a long thing island with an open western edge.
+Here, New Guinea is a long thin island with an open western edge.
 It is very close to another coastline that we now know is the York Peninsula in Australia.
 Although Torres had sailed through the strait now named for him in 1606, the Spanish government suppressed news of the voyage.
-As a result, for over a century mapmakers would link Australia and New Guinea.
+As a result, for over a century, mapmakers would link Australia and New Guinea.

 The Dutch also kept geographic knowledge secret.
 However, Willem Blaeu was appointed as the VOC's official hydrographer in 1633, making him privy to the findings of VOC voyages.
 Here, the York Peninsula is based on the 1606 voyage of the Duyfken, commanded by Willem Jansz.
 Jansz surveyed the southeast coast of New Guinea and then turned south, along what he thought was continuous coastline, to contact the north of Australia.
 In 1623, Jan Carstensz followed the route of the Duyfken and continued into the Gulf of Carpentaria.